GodotVR/godot_oculus/README.md

 You can follow me on twitter for regular updates here: https://twitter.com/mux213

-Videos about my work with Godot including tutorials on working with VR in Godot can by found on my youtube page: https://www.youtube.com/BastiaanOlij
+Videos about my work with Godot including tutorials on working with VR in Godot can by found on my YouTube page: https://www.youtube.com/BastiaanOlij